juanrloaiza/academic/src/data/others/en.md

 #### Santiago Mind and Cognition

 The website for our research group [_Santiago Mind and Cognition_](https://santiagomindandcognition.cl).
-This was my first website built with Nuxt using Nuxt Content and Nuxt i18n, the same stack as this version of my personal website.
 Here is the [repository](https://github.com/juanrloaiza/santiagomc).

 #### Latin American Association of Analytic Philosophy (ALFAn)